jakeMartin1234/slackChat/README.md

 I created this using  NodeJS, Express, MongoDB and wrote some tests using JEST.

-This repo just contains the code, and is not runnable.
+This repo just contains the JavaScript code and is not runnable.